Typhoon Kalmaegi: Meteorological history

 On November 4, Kalmaegi intensified into a Category 2-equivalent typhoon before making landfall in Silago, Southern Leyte at around 00:00 PHT (16:00 UTC).
 It then weakened back into a Category 1 typhoon due to land interaction.
 The system went on to make three additional landfalls in Borbon, Cebu, Sagay, Negros Occidental, and San Lorenzo, Guimaras at 05:10 PHT (21:10 UTC), 06:40 PHT (22:40 UTC), and 11:10 PHT (03:10 UTC), respectively.
 The repeated landfalls caused Kalmaegi to slightly weaken and slow as it moved into the Iloilo Strait.
 At 13:20 PHT (05:20 UTC), Kalmaegi made its fifth landfall over Iloilo City.
 It then made a sixth landfall in Magsaysay in the Cuyo Archipelago at 19:30 PHT (11:30 UTC).
 At 04:10 PHT (20:10 UTC) on November 5, Kalmaegi made its seventh landfall over Batas Island in Taytay, Palawan, followed by an eighth landfall at 04:40 PHT (20:40 UTC) over El Nido, Palawan.
 Subsequently, Kalmaegi emerged over the South China Sea, where it began reorganizing under favorable oceanic and atmospheric conditions, with satellite imagery showing improved structure and strengthening convection.
 It rapidly intensified under favorable conditions, and the JTWC upgraded the storm into a Category 3-equivalent typhoon as a broad region of diffluent outflow developed and a ragged eye formed.
 The JMA soon followed suit and upgraded Kalmaegi into a very strong typhoon.
 The JTWC, on November 6, noted that Kalmaegi began to gradually weaken on approach to Vietnam due to northeasterly wind shear, although the environment remained marginally favorable, and satellite imagery continued to show a well-defined eye.
 Later that day, Kalmaegi moved inland over the provinces of Gia Lai and Đắk Lắk in southern Central Vietnam, with its center crossing near the northern part of Sông Cầu in Đắk Lắk.
 (Note: Prior to July 1, 2025, Sông Cầu was part of Phú Yên Province.
 Following the administrative reorganization under the Plan to Arrange and Merge Administrative Units during 2024–2025, Phú Yên was merged into Đắk Lắk.)
 Subsequent interaction with the mountainous terrain rapidly disrupted the typhoon's structure, prompting the JTWC to issue its final warning at 15:00 UTC as it moved west-northwestward.
 At 18:00 UTC, the JMA downgraded the system to a severe tropical storm.
 Three hours later, the storm was downgraded again into a tropical storm before fully dissipating on November 7.

+Two stations in Vietnam recorded the lowest sea-level atmospheric pressure during Typhoon Kalmaegi's impact lower than 975 hPa.
+An Nhơn weather station, located in Gia Lai province, recorded 973.2 hPa, and Quy Nhon weather station, also in Gia Lai province, recorded 967 hPa.